Authoritative, evidence-based interventions to overcome racial inequality.

 From broadening the curriculum to exposing the Windrush scandal, our work is rooted in challenging structural racism and its impact on our communities.
 Proudly independent, for over 50 years our authoritative research-based interventions have equipped decision makers, practitioners and citizens with the knowledge and tools to deliver genuine progress towards racial equality in Britain.

 We are proud to work with partners as diverse as the communities we represent.
-Working together is the best way to make real strides in racial justice.

-Research into access to the visual arts for Black and minority ethnic students in the UK.
+Access to the visual arts for Black and minority ethnic students in the UK.

 75% of women of colour have experienced racism at work, and 61% report changing themselves to ‘fit in’.